Safe Salting This Winter

 Most traditional salts are toxic and can damage your yard when applied throughout the winter months.
 Good Nature recommends a natural approach to keeping your walkways safe.
 Magic Salt is a great natural product that is both plant and pet friendly!

 No matter what choice you make this winter, be sure to use these products in moderation and follow the above steps to keeping safe this winter.

-Current clients can contact us about purchasing Magic Salt with low cost Home Delivery (to our service areas in Cleveland, Akron & Columbus).
+Current clients can contact us about purchasing Magic Salt with low cost home delivery to any of our branches!

 Watch this video for more winter tips to help your lawn and plants survive the winter cold and ice.